HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     Throughout this post I'm implicitly working with Julie Bergner's model structure on simplicial categories.

+[^23]:
+    Even in the case of $\mathsf{hTop}$, we might not have (co)limits!
+    See [here][34], for instance!

+    If you've heard of [homotopy (co)limits][35], they exist in order to patch this hole.
+Unfortunately, their definition is rather technical, and can be opaque on first reading.
+Thankfully, $\infty$-categories solve this same problem in a _much_ more elegant way!

+[^24]:
+    I haven't forgotten that I said we can use $\infty$-categories to solve the problems with localization.
+I'm going to put a discussion about the computational aspects of this theory in a follow up blog post, which was kind of a spin-off of some material I had to cut from this one.

+    It'll (hopefully) be up on the same day I post this!

+[^25]:
+    When I was originally conceiving of this post, I wanted this to be the punchline.

+    The "homotopy theory of homotopy theories" is obviously _cool_, but it wasn't clear to me what it actually _did_.
+I was initially writing up this post in order to explain that I've found a new reason to care about heavy duty machinery: Even if it doesn't directly solve problems, it can allow us to make certain analogies precise, which we can maybe only see from a high-abstraction vantage point.

+    Fortunately for me, but unfortunately for my original outline for this post, while writing this I've found _lots_ of other, more direct, reasons to care about this theory!
+So I've relegated this original plan to the footnote you're reading... [right. now][38].

+[^26]:
+    It's actually not clear to me why we should care about _this_, but like...
+    I know a lot about why we care about the ordinary category theoretic analogues of these theorems.
+It doesn't take a ton of faith for me to believe that they'll be useful in the $\infty$-category setting as well.

+    That said, if anyone happens to know of any concrete applications of things like the adjoint functor theorem in the $\infty$-categorical setting, I would _love_ to hear about it!

 [1]: https://uwo.ca/math/faculty/kapulkin/seminars/hottest_summer_school_2022.html
 [2]: https://en.wikipedia.org/wiki/Model_category
 [3]: https://ncatlab.org/nlab/show/%28infinity%2C1%29-category